bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 #### IM21_PARTICLE

+Uncomment this define in both the setup and production firmware config files if you are flashing code to an IM21 Particle device (an Argon as of the date of this writing).

 An “IM21 Particle” connects to the IM21 door sensor via bluetooth low energy, and relays door open/door closed events to the cloud.
 Defining IM21_PARTICLE will enable the IM21 door sensor code for compilation/flashing to a Particle.

 Do not define XETHRU_PARTICLE at the same time unless you want both the door sensor and the Xethru breath sensor to be operated by the same Particle.
 This is not advisable as door open/closed events will be dropped.

 #### XETHRU_PARTICLE

+Uncomment this define in both the setup and production firmware config files if you are flashing code to a XeThru Particle device (an Argon as of the date of this writing).

 A “Xethru Particle” connects to the Xethru radar sensor and relays radar data to the cloud.
 Defining XETHRU_PARTICLE will enable the xethru sensor firmware for compilation/flashing to a Particle.